ChrisAuret/MYOB-Coding-Excercise/README.md

     **The intructions say it is a calculated field but the test data it is just static text?**

 ## Decisions
 - I decided that a user interface is not important for this task.
-I've focused on the domain layer and not on presentaion aspects.
+I've focused on the domain layer and unit tests and not on presentaion aspects.